-Sustainable Manufacturing initiatives go well beyond turning off idle machines and recycling materials.
-Becoming more sustainable offers hard benefits such as increased energy efficiency, product sales and market share, as well as softer benefits like enhanced brand value and greater employee satisfaction.
+Sustainable manufacturing goes well beyond turning off idle machines and recycling materials.
+Becoming more sustainable offers hard benefits such as increased efficiency, product sales and market share, as well as softer benefits like enhanced brand value and greater employee satisfaction.

 There are many ways a manufacturing operation can become more sustainable, ranging from the relatively simple such as switching to motion-activated LED lighting and undertaking a site energy audit, to the more complex, like measuring the total carbon footprint of your supply chain and identifying environmentally positive suppliers to partner with.

-Sustainable Manufacturing also doesn’t solely apply to your production environment and manufacturing operations, it touches on every business function.
-Using injection molding as an example, sustainable manufacturing starts in the R&D lab with trialling alternative materials including bio-based polymers and post-consumer recycled content to understand how they behave in the tooling and processes.
+Sustainable manufacturing also doesn’t solely apply to your production environment, it touches on every business function.
+Using injection moulding as an example, sustainable manufacturing starts in the R&D lab with trialling alternative materials including bio-based polymers and post-consumer recycled content to understand how they behave in the tooling and processes.

-Sustainable product design will consider the entire life cycle from raw material and manufacture to the end of the product’s useful life.
-Production itself is conducted in such a way as to minimize energy and material usage, water consumption, emissions and waste, and utilizes energy-efficient all-electric and hybrid presses.
-Manufactured products are distributed via supply chains that prioritize optimized routing to achieve shorter, less frequent movements.
+Sustainable product design will consider the entire lifecycle from raw material and manufacture to the end of the product’s useful life.
+Production itself is conducted in such a way as to minimise energy and material usage, water consumption, emissions and waste, and utilises energy-efficient all-electric and hybrid presses.
+Finished goods are distributed via a supply chain that prioritises optimised routing to achieve shorter, less frequent movements.

 Packaging is kept to a minimum, is easily disassembled and uses standard materials compatible with established recycling processes.
-Shipping finished goods in smaller, more form-fitting packaging also eliminates the need for filling materials such as polystyrene blocks or packing peanuts, both of which are increasingly being phased out in favor of more biodegradable alternatives, demonstrating environmental responsibility.
+Shipping finished goods in smaller, more form-fitting packaging also eliminates the need for filling materials such as polystyrene blocks or packing peanuts, both of which are increasingly being phased out in favour of more biodegradable alternatives.

 Our customers often have questions for us as a supplier, whether researching products and materials or purchasing them.
-They want to understand what we are doing to make environmental improvements to our manufacturing process.
 These questions include:

 - What’s the difference between biodegradable and compostable?